Skip to main content

 About

-Ravenswatch is a single player and multiplayer role playing game.
+Ravenswatch is a single player and multiplayer hack and slash game with fantasy and dark fantasy themes.
 It was developed by Passtech Games and was released on September 26, 2024.
 It received mostly positive reviews from critics and positive reviews from players.

 Discover Ravenswatch in its most complete version yet, bringing together the base title and all the content published during the first year.
 Battle the Nightmare with 3 new playable heroes — Merlin, Romeo and Juliet — customize your runs with 6 skin packs, and dive behind the scenes, with the digital artbook and official soundtrack.
 Edition contents: * Ravenswatch * Fairytales Skin Pack * Ravens …